psmass/DDS-Data-model-Example/Sensors/python/README.md

 # Python example using RTI python API and RTI python code generator
 This example uses RTI python API with python types generated from the RTI python module available starting with RTI Connext 7.0.0.
+The QoS profile is referenced directly in ../model/SensorInfo.xml file.

 ## Generating the code
-1. cd to Sensors/build directory
+1. cd to Sensors/python directory

 2. Run the code generator for the python types.
 The SensorInfo.py will contain the types defined in SensorInfo.xml.
 ```